 Tips To Make the PERFECT Chocolate Olive Oil Cake

-- The Quality of Olive Oil you use DOES matter.
-High-quality olive oil will lead to a better crumb, texture, and flavorful cake.
+- The Quality of Olive Oil you use in olive oil cakes DOES matter.
+High-quality olive oil will lead to a better crumb, texture, and more moist orange chocolate cake.

-- The cocoa powder you use in this recipe is super important too.
-Use high quality, and don’t use dutch processed as it’s not a 1:1 substitution.
+- The cocoa powder you use is super important too.
+Use high-quality cocoa powder and don’t use dutch processed as it’s not a 1:1 substitution.

 - To get the most out of your blood oranges, use a citrus juicer.
 I’ve found that I can usually get away with squeezing lemons with my hand, but that’s not the case with oranges.
 A juicer is really necessary to get the most out of blood oranges!

 The most fun part of baking a cake is decorating it!